rh-tmichels/C-Kit/README.md

 This is the "first idea".
 It will be elaborated over time.
 You are heartily welcome to contribute, as HW-specialist, as developer, as integrator, as rescue worker to provide requirements .... any one who has any idea or feedback.

 A disaster could happen tomorrow in your street.
 So this is a small contribution to be prepared.

+# The drawings of the C-Kit box

+All drawings are intended as a starting point of a discussion; in the sense of "a picture tells more than 1,000 words" If you have a better idea or enhanced design, please feel free to change it.